Ultimaker/UraniumExampleOutputDevicePlugin/README.md

 Example Output Device
 =====================

 This is an example output device plug-in for Uranium.
+Uranium is the underlying framework used in Ultimaker Cura.

 Output devices are meant to communicate with a place where the output of the application can be stored.
 For instance, an export of the model or a result of computation.